 Tier III Intervention: Tier III intervention (in addition to Tier II) is an additional 30 minutes of individual or small group instruction daily targeted to specific needs of your child using research-based strategies and programs; these programs are taught by highly qualified and trained teachers.
 The problem solving team determines which students need additional tier III interventions and will notify you of that decision.
 Your child will participate in weekly "progress monitoring" assessments to determine the success of these interventions.
 You will be notified of that success, or lack thereof, with a graph of your child's progress attached to the progress report/report card.
-There is possibility of screeners and assessments to determine tier III intervention to help identify any additional problems that may be hindering the success of current interventions.
+There is possibility of screeners and assessments to determine tier III interventions.
 Tier III interventions are intensive and long term.
 However, tier III interventions may stop once your child has obtained adequate progress toward the targeted skills.
 Lack of progress overtime using core instruction, tier II, and tier III interventions may result in a referral for an evaluation for special education eligibility.